OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 If the PXE_ client system is configured for UEFI_ Secure_Boot_ then the PXE_ boot may likely fail with an error about an **invalid signature**.
-See also `What is UEFI Secure Boot and how it works? <https://access.redhat.com/articles/5254641>`_.

-There is an explanation in `Installation of RHEL8 on UEFI system with Secure Boot enabled fails with error 'invalid signature' on vmlinuz <https://access.redhat.com/solutions/3771941>`_
+See `What is UEFI Secure Boot and how it works? <https://access.redhat.com/articles/5254641>`_. and `Installation of RHEL8 on UEFI system with Secure Boot enabled fails with error 'invalid signature' on vmlinuz <https://access.redhat.com/solutions/3771941>`_

 **Workaround:** Disable Secure_Boot_ from UEFI_ or BIOS_ settings.
-After the OS installation has completed, Secure_Boot_ may be reenabled and the OS should boot correctly in this mode.
+After the OS installation has completed, Secure_Boot_ may be reenabled and the OS should boot correctly in this mode, unless you build your own custom kernel due to special device drivers etc.

-In special cases it may actually be possible to make a successful PXE_ Secure_Boot_ installation, provided these conditions are fulfilled:
+In some cases it is actually possible to make a successful PXE_ Secure_Boot_ installation, provided these conditions are fulfilled:

-* The DHCP_ server (see below) has been configured to serve the ``shimx64.efi`` boot image in stead of the usual ``BOOTX64.EFI``::
+* In :ref:`DHCP_server_UEFI_configuration` serve the ``shimx64.efi`` boot image
+  in stead of the usual ``BOOTX64.EFI``::

     filename "uefi/shimx64.efi";